Marin Pine Mountain 1 2018 Review

 The cockpit on the Marin is spacious, which gives the rider the impression that the bike is long.
 But with a wheelbase of 1140mm, it is shorter than some of the top-performing hardtails in the test.
 You can feel the quickness that the shorter wheelbase provides on all areas of the trail.
 The Marin is balanced on the ground and in the air but feels heavy once airborne.
 It doesn't have the playfulness that urges a rider to search out every little side-hit and jump as the Santa Cruz Chameleon does.

 The lack of a dropper post and smaller brake rotors are both limiting factors in how rad you can get aboard the Pine Mountain 1.
-Luckily, at $1299, you could likely add both larger rotors and a bargain dropper post like the Tranz-X to the bike and still be in the same price range as our top ranking hardtails.
+Luckily, at $1299, you could likely add both larger rotors and a bargain dropper post like the Tranz-X to the bike and still be in the same price range as our top-ranked hardtails.

 Riding bikes is a fun activity.
 The Pine Mountain will get you out on the trails and exploring at an excellent price tag.
 That sounds pretty fun to us.

 The Pine Mountain can be an enjoyable bike on well-built firm berms and flowy singletrack.
 The lack of a dropper post and the steep head tube angle make this bike feel squirmy and uncertain when the trails turn steep or loose.

 The Pine Mountain has middle-of-the-road geometry.
-The head tube angle is 67.2-degrees, which similar to the 67.6-degree head angle found on our Editor's Choice Specialized Fuse Comp.
+The head tube angle is 67.2-degrees, though for some reason it felt steeper than that compared to other bikes in this test with similar angles.
 A slacker head angle provides more stability and control on steeper terrain and at higher speeds.
 The short rear end retains a manageable wheelbase.
 The shorter wheelbase gives the bike it's quick, snappy feeling but also makes the bike feel less stable or twitchy at high speed.